aionnetwork/aion-docs/kernel/management/configure.en.md

 </aion>
 ```

 If instead of a permanent id your configuration has an `id` placeholder, you only need to start the kernel to be assigned a permanent `id`.
 You can share this `id` with peers that want to add your node to their configuration file.
-During kernel run time your peer list will expand to include other active nodes.
+During kernel runtime, your peer list will expand to include other active nodes.

 If you accidentally delete the seed nodes from your configuration, you can find them on the [seed nodes page](/aion-node/kernel/seed-nodes).
 Make sure to add the seed nodes for the network you want to connect to.

 ## Log System Settings

-The log section in `config.xml` allows one to selectively set log-levels for each of the kernel modules.
+The log section in `config.xml` allows you to selectively set log-levels for each of the kernel modules.
 Available log-levels, from highest (most verbose) to lowest (least verbose), are:

 - `TRACE`
 - `DEBUG`